pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Hierarchical Mixed Effects Modeling - Retail Stores</h3>
 				</header>
-				<p>Another project during my time as a data analyst for <a href="https://www.thesmartcube.com/">The Smart Cube</a><b> was on creating a Hierarchical Mixed Effects model for a major retail client, which allowed the client to gauge on the predicted impact on sales of products in its stores based on its demographics, weather, holidays, store changes such as change in position/range/space of items or renewal and discontinuation of items among other variables.
-The reason for choosing this type of model was due to the multi-level nature of data.
-Tech used: R Programming, Excel</b></p>
+				<p>Another project during my time as a data analyst for <b><a href="https://www.thesmartcube.com/">The Smart Cube</a></b> was on creating a Hierarchical Mixed Effects model for a major retail client, which allowed the client to gauge on the predicted impact on sales of products in its stores based on its demographics, weather, holidays, store changes such as change in position/range/space of items or renewal and discontinuation of items among other variables.
+The reason for choosing this type of model was due to the multi-level nature of data. <b>Tech used: R Programming, Excel</b></p>
 			</div>
 		</div>
 	</section>